-Sessions are $150 for 60 minutes via telehealth for individual therapy across the state of North Carolina.
-Currently, I am in network for Medcost, Blue Cross/Blue Shield of North Carolina, and Cigna and will soon also be in network with Aetna.
+Sessions are $150 for 60 minutes in person or via telehealth for individual therapy across the state of North Carolina.
+Currently, I am in network for Medcost, Blue Cross/Blue Shield of North Carolina, Cigna and Aetna.
 Additionally, I accept private pay at the time services are rendered via ACH bank transfer, Visa, Mastercard, Discover, American Express, and Health Savings Accounts.
-If you have other insurance I am happy to give you a statement to present to your insurance for possible reimbursement.
-I also offer a sliding fee for those who may not otherwise be able to afford therapy.
+If you have other insurance I am happy to give you a statement to present to your insurance for reimbursement.
+I also offer a sliding fee for a limited number of slots for those who may not otherwise be able to afford therapy.
 Please see details below.

 As of January 1, 2022, under Section 2799B-6 of the Public Health Service Act, health care providers and health care facilities are required to inform individuals who are not enrolled in an insurance plan, or who are not seeking to file a claim with their plan, of a Good Faith Estimate of anticipated charges.
 Your Good Faith Estimate and waiver will be provided when your intake paperwork is sent to you to complete before sessions begin.